Rusty Magee: Family

 In 1984, he married actress Alison Fraser; the couple had one son, Nathaniel.

 Sweet Appreciation and Death

 A year before Magee died, a celebration of his life and work was held at the West Bank Cafe in Manhattan.
 The concert was hosted by Lewis Black and featured Magee's songs performed by Rebecca Luker, Alison Fraser and Mary Testa.
+Rupert Holmes serenaded the honoree with creep-song "Timothy", a Buoys hit Holmes had penned.
 Magee gave an impromptu half-hour set on piano, in which he both played songs and reflected on his life.
-The concert, appropriately named Sweet Appreciation (after a Magee song based on Walt Whitman's poem Thanks In Old Age) was recorded and later released on CD.
+The concert, appropriately named Sweet Appreciation (after a Magee song based on Walt Whitman's poem "Thanks in Old Age") was recorded and later released on CD.
 Rusty Magee died of colon cancer, aged 47 and is interred at Forest Hills Cemetery in Ann Arbor, Michigan.

 Accolades and Affiliations

 He belonged to Actors' Equity Association, the Screen Actors Guild, AFTRA, and ASCAP.
 In 2000, Magee was awarded the "Coming Up Taller" Humanitarian Award from then-First Lady Hillary Clinton at the White House for his work at the 52nd St. Project, a theatre company in Hell's Kitchen.